ProfessionalismIsMyMiddleName/unofficial-xenia-femtofork-for-fable-ii/README.md

 	- This applies even when resolution-scaling is active.
 	- This applies only to the D3D12 renderer.
 The black-texture-bug still occurs with the Vulkan renderer (the ground is transparent with the Vulkan renderer, regardless).
 - There are a few additional patches included in the `4D5307F1 - Fable II (GOTY_Platinum Edition).patch.toml` file.
+- Save files are automatically backed up, to guard against save file corruption.
+	- Just before the game overwrites a save file, a copy of that file will be made beside it, with a file-name of `<original-name>.<date-and-time-in-UTC>.bak`.

 ## Caveats